-The second parameter is the temperature threshold $T{gr}$ below which the production of graupel by riming of cloud ice and snow with supercooled rain is allowed.
-If $T < T{gr}$ , a certain part of the rimed cloud ice and snow particles are converted to the
+The second parameter is the temperature threshold $T{\rm gr}$ below which the production of graupel by riming of cloud ice and snow with supercooled rain is allowed.
+If $T < T{\rm gr}$ , a certain part of the rimed cloud ice and snow particles are converted to the graupel class, otherwise no cross-class transfer happens.
+This pathway for graupel production may also be slightly controlled by $D{\rm ice}$ because larger snow exhibits more riming.

-As with most bulk cloud microphysical schemes without a prognostic melted fraction, SB2M most likely systematically underestimates the distances which melting particles may fall until melting completely (i.e., the melting layer thickness).
-This is because SB2M instantaneously transfers the amount of meltwater formed during one model timestep from cloud ice, snow, graupel, and hail to the rain class.
-As a consequence, the melting hydrometeors shrink too fast, fall too slowly, and completely melt too quickly in the SB2M.
+As with most bulk cloud microphysical schemes without a prognostic melted fraction, SB2M most likely systematically underestimates the distances that melting particles may fall until melting completely (i.e. the melting-layer thickness).
+This is because SB2M instantaneously transfers the amount of meltwater formed during one model time step from cloud ice, snow, graupel and hail to the rain class.
+As a consequence, the melting hydrometeors shrink too quickly, fall too slowly and completely melt too quickly in the SB2M.
 We acknowledge this limitation in the SB2M scheme.

-160 2.3 Forward Operator
+2.3 Forward operator

-Evaluating output of NWP models with observations requires their data in a consistent and comparable parameter space, typically either in model space (e.g., hydrometeor mass and number densities) or observation space (e.g., radar reflectivity and further polarimetric radar variables).
+Evaluating output of NWP models with observations requires their data in a consistent and comparable parameter space, typically either in model space (e.g. hydrometeor mass and number densities) or observation space (e.g. radar reflectivity and further polarimetric radar variables).
 Conversion of the numerical model output into radar observables is done by means of a polarimetric radar forward operator.
-Particularly for model evaluation, it is important that the model and forward operator

-- 165 (FO) are consistent regarding parameters that affect the forward modeled observables.
+Particularly for model evaluation, it is important that the model and forward operator (FO) are consistent regarding parameters that affect the forward modelled observables.
 Many of these, including the phase partitioning of hydrometeors during melting, the shape and orientation of particles, and the heterogeneous microstructure of frozen hydrometeors, are insufficiently constrained by the direct model output, and assumptions need to be made.
-When implicit assumptions exist in the numerical model, it is advantageous to ensure that the FO makes use of equivalent assumptions. - In this study, we apply the Bonn Polarimetric Radar forward Operator (B-PRO v2.0) (Xie et al., 2016, 2021).
-B-PRO is a research-oriented polarimetric radar FO, which has been built onto an early, non-polarimetric version of EMVORADO (Zeng et al., 2016), the German Weather service's operational radar FO.
+When implicit assumptions exist in the numerical model, it is advantageous to ensure that the FO makes use of equivalent assumptions.

+In this study, we apply the Bonn Polarimetric Radar forward Operator (B-PRO v2.0) (Xie et al., 2016, 2021).
+B-PRO is a research-oriented polarimetric radar FO, which has been built onto an early, non-polarimetric version of EMVO-RADO (Zeng et al., 2016), the German Meteorological Service's operational radar FO.
 Below we explicate the B-PRO implementation and settings directly related to polarimetry.
 Further aspects are detailed in Appendix A.

 B-PRO calculates and outputs polarimetric radar parameters on the spatial grid given by the numerical model field input.
-That is, no beam integration and antenna pattern are taken into account, and hence the output $Z{\rm H}$ and $Z{\rm DR}$ are to be considered

-175 as unattenuated (or perfectly attenuation-corrected) variables.
+This means that no beam integration and antenna pattern are taken into account, and hence the output $Z{\rm H}$ and $Z{\rm DR}$ are to be considered unattenuated (or perfectly attenuation-corrected) variables.
 In addition, no simulated measurement errors are included, making the output variables take on their intrinsic values.
-A software interface between the COSMO model and B-PRO ensures consistent microphysics, specifically the same hydrometeor class-dependent particle size distributions and size-mass relations used in the SB2M in Eq.
-(1) and 2 and Table 1.
+A software interface between the COSMO model and B-PRO ensures consistent microphysics, specifically the same hydrometeor-class-dependent particle size distributions and size-mass relations used in the SB2M in Eqs.
+(1) and (2) and Table 1.